benjiae/page/src/pages/blog/posts/astro-1/index.md

 layout: ../../../../layouts/MDLayout.astro
 title: 'Rewrite number i forgot: Astro time'
 pubDate: 2024-11-14
 description: 'Joe many rewrites does it take to be enjoy this ign?????
 None , their to busy ????
-Their frameworks😂😂😂😂😂'
+Their frameworks (laughing emoji)'
 tags: ['rewrite', 'blog', 'ssg']
 ---